The Professional Chef’s Program

 This comprehensive foundation in the culinary arts is offered in an intensive, full-time, thirty-seven week program.
 Since students can attend their classes three times a week, day or evening, it is possible to maintain a job while fulfilling the program requirements.
 The instructors are accomplished chefs who provide close supervision and encourage culinary creativity.
 Whether you have years of professional experience or none at all, CSCA will broaden your understanding and enhance your knowledge of food.
 If your career goals include working in a classical, provincial, or bistro style restaurant, our program will expose you to the changing worlds of European, French, Italian, Asian, and American cuisine.

-The Cambridge School of Culinary Arts is accredited by the Accrediting Commission of Career Schools and Colleges of Technology, and is one of only two private trade schools in Massachusetts currently licensed by the Commonwealth of Massachusetts Department of Education to train professional chefs.
+The Cambridge School of Culinary Arts is one of only two private trade schools in Massachusetts currently licensed by the Commonwealth of Massachusetts Department of Education to train professional chefs.
+The School is licensed by the Massachusetts Divison of Professional Licensure - Office of Private Occupational School Education.
 Our goal is to furnish each student with a lifelong investment and an intense personal sense of professionalism.
 Upon graduation the student is ready to enter confidently and proficiently into the food industry.

 Distinctive Aspects of the Professional Chef's Program